Who We Are

 It began as a playgroup in the early 1980’s.
 In 1991, after a massive fund raising effort, it moved to its current premises on the Cromer Road.

-The Nursery has thus been an integral part of the Sheringham Community for almost 40 years.
+The Nursery has thus been an integral part of the Sheringham Community for over 40 years.
 It has cared for well over 1000 children and created links with more than 500 local families.
 Some ‘early birds’ who attended in the 1980’s now send their own children to the nursery.

 The Nursery is registered with and inspected by Ofsted.
 It is managed by a group of Trustees and Management Committee, who work closely with the Nursery Manager and Staff Team.